Home

 COGA, for example, has established research sites in New York, Connecticut, California, Iowa, Indiana, and Missouri.
 The sooner the genetic basis for alcoholism is found, the quicker medications and other preventive strategies can be found to diminish its impact.

-Return HOME from information on Genetics and Alcoholism
+Genetics and Alcoholism Treatment